TheThingsNetwork/docs/_content/gateways/cisco/setup.md

 To enable it immediately, execute `/etc/init.d/S60pkt_forwarder start`.
 This script will be called at every startup of the container.

+> 📜 If you are using another network than `router.eu.thethings.network` replace it with the name of your network after `nslookup`.

 ### Exit container shell